 We are an obligation-free and impartial service that can help you initiate positive discussions and advocate for both yourself and your child when dealing with service providers, early childhood services, schools, and health professionals.

-We also have a tailored My Child and Autism workshop for parents and carers of girls on the spectrum.
-For information on how to attend a My Child and Autism: Girls workshop, please view our workshop schedule.
+NEW in 2021!
+We have tailored the My Child and Autism workshop for parents of girls on the spectrum.

 What autism is, and what it means for your child and your family.